8 Best Transmission Fluids in 2023: Reviews & Top Picks

 |Package Quantity:||20 liters|

 Another of the top fluid producers in the world is Liqui Moly.
 They have a massive selection of oils and fluids for any type of vehicle maintenance.
-This particular ATF is a little pricier than most but worth the money if you have a newer vehicle in which you want to run a premium oil.
+This ATF is a little pricier than most but worth the money if you have a newer vehicle in which you want to run premium oil.

 Because of its viscosity, this ATF offers superior, smooth shifting under all operating conditions.
 The high-performance additives it contains help reduce its aging and oxidation and prevent foam formation in your transmission fluid.

 |Compatibility:||DEXRON VI and previous|

 If you own a GM vehicle, ACDelco is the OEM brand for nearly every component.
 The best part about using an ACDelco ATF in your car is you know that it meets every single specification .
 It may not meet the requirements of any other brands.
 However, with the ACDelco ATF formulation, your vehicle receives a long-lasting ATF that offers superior shifting performance, even under extreme operating conditions.

 Manual transmissions are not nearly as common nowadays.
 But if your car is a newer manual that requires a GL-5 manual transmission fluid (MTF), this one by Torco is an excellent option.
 It’s formulated for racing and performance.

 The additives it contains help prevent corrosion, foam, and oxidation.
 However, compared to other MTFs, it does have shorter intervals between fluid changes.
 This makes it a pretty expensive option.
 But if you don’t mind the cost, it’s one of the best MTFs you can get.